Extended Transport Control in STMS

 Many times we get requirements for configuring client-specific transport routes in STMS.
 This client-specific transport route is part of the Extended Transport Control in STMS.
 This is a prerequisite for Solution Manager CHARM configuration as well as for satellite system preparation.
 Let’s check it out in more detail in this post.

-What is Extended Transport Control
+What is Extended Transport Control in STMS

 Extended transport control makes daily transport tasks easier, and it increases security.
 It also reduces the need for communication between project leaders and system administrators, since the transport routes can now be configured completely.
 No additional details about the target client need to be given at the time of import.